amjadkfp/splunk-soc-copilot/README.md

 ## 📜 License

-MIT License — free to use, modify, and distribute for educational purposes.
+This project is intended for educational and demonstration purposes.

 ---

-*Built with Flask + Claude AI + Bootstrap 5 | For educational and demonstration purposes*
+*Built with Python, Flask, Bootstrap 5, and optional AI-assisted analysis support.
+Includes Splunk integration, MITRE ATT&CK mapping, and threat hunting capabilities.*